Laptop showing Mendola website

 Complex rules are evaluated in Workflow Foundation (WF) activities.
 Each activity processes a specific part of the rules.
 After the end of a flow, results are saved back to the database.
 These results are later used as inputs of other flows.

 Given the requirement of high flexibility in the representation and configuration of rules, overly-rigid data structures would not suffice.
 We chose to represent the semi-structured data of rules in XML.
-This choice facilitated the configuration of rules in the Builder application.
+This choice facilitated the configuration of rules in the Builder app.
 At the same time, we employed schema validation to ensure that rules met a minimal standard before being parsed and saved to the database.

 It’s worth noting that this isn’t the “mythical man-month” approach to making a project go faster: just add more developers.
 Instead, the scaling up of the team was driven by Art+Logic and the client being able to create requirements for development at a more rapid pace as their mutual understanding of the project matured.